mcjarami/prueba/README.md

 ## Installation

-You can install the development version of prueba ftom [Github](https://github.com/) with:
+You can install the development version of prueba from [Github](https://github.com/) with:

 ``` r